ExaWorks/job-api-spec/specification.md

     - Authentication and authorization

     - Encryption

-- Enables file staging

-- Allows for standard output/error streaming

-- Enables file cleanup (an alternative and perhaps more flexible way of doing this is to implement pre- and post-jobs in Layer 0)

 - May require user mapping if a system-wide service is deployed.
 User mapping is a mapping of the authenticated user to a local user under which the job